Select colour:

 This done by replacing the bells with a small radio transmitter that can be attached to the foot or the tail of the bird of prey.

-This transmitter sends a 'beep' tone that the falconers radio receiver makes audable.
+This transmitter sends a 'beep' tone that the falconers radio receiver makes audible.

-Just like with a normal radio reciever, the further you move away from the transmitter, the weaker the signal gets.
+Just like with a normal radio receiver, the further you move away from the transmitter, the weaker the signal gets.

 So you would think that the falconer knows approximately how far away the bird is, but not in which direction, and you would be correct.